zdravkov/kendo-docs/api/web/editor.md

 ### imageBrowser.transport.thumbnailUrl `String|Function`

 The URL for retrieving the thumbnail version of the image.
 If not specified a default image icon will be shown.
-If function is assign, the current path and image name will be provided.
+If function is assigned, the current path and image name will be provided.

 ### imageBrowser.transport.uploadUrl `String`